 The training year is divided into three, four-month rotations.
 The intern will have one primary training location during each four-month period, with the exception of Adolescent Services which is divided between the hospital’s two adolescent residential treatment units.
 During these rotations, supervisors will work together to allow interns opportunities to work with identified populations of interest and/or participate in research and program development (i.e., forensic, SMI, adolescent, neuropsychology) as available.
 Rotation assignments are arranged so that interns can continue following treatment cases from one rotation to the next, thus providing the opportunity for experience with longer-term treatment.

 Adult SMI Rotation: Training takes place on one of the hospital’s adult SMI inpatient units which primarily treat patients civilly committed for psychiatric treatment.
 An emphasis is placed on psychological assessment and specialized inpatient group therapy techniques.
 Interns will participate in treatment planning meetings; co-lead group therapy with their supervisor; conduct comprehensive psychological evaluations, neuropsychological evaluations, and violence risk assessments; and may be called upon to develop individualized behavior modification plans.
 Neuropsychological testing is conducted on this rotation from referrals throughout the hospital.
 Interns will also have the opportunity to engage in individual therapy, develop treatment groups, and conduct staff training.

 Adolescent Rotation: Training takes place on two adolescent units.
 One unit offers a treatment program for male adolescents who have engaged in sexually abusive behaviors.
 Group therapy based in cognitive-behavior theory is the primary treatment modality; additional rotation experiences can include family therapy, individual therapy, and psychological testing/consultation.
 Interns will also learn about case management, developmental issues, and an interdisciplinary team approach to treatment.
 Interns spend approximately 20 hours per week on this clinical assignment.

 The other adolescent unit is a general co-ed inpatient unit.
 On this unit, interns conduct group therapy, comprehensive psychological assessments, individual therapy, and participate in the development and implementation of behavioral support and management plans.
-There may also be opportunity for restoration work with adolescents ordered by Juvenile Court.
+There may also be opportunities for restoration work with adolescents ordered by Juvenile Court.
 Interns participate in interdisciplinary treatment team meetings and spend approximately 20 hours per week on this clinical assignment.